A budding writer has just two problems that she needs to solve.

 “I will, Mom.
 You know that.”

-They finished the call, and after it ended Riana realized she hadn’t told Barbara and Jeff anything about her problems with the yellowjacket nest and the boys’ bones that had been found in her attic.
+They finished the call, and after it ended Riana realized she hadn’t told Linda and Jeff anything about her problems with the yellowjacket nest and the boys’ bones that had been found in her attic.

 “Okay,” she thought, “time to get to these cabinets and clean out the stuff the builder left behind.”